-Collin County Lawyers for Expunction of a Deferred Adjudication
+Collin County Lawyers for Expungement of a Deferred Adjudication

 At Rosenthal Kalabus & Therrian, we know the far-reaching consequences of criminal charges.
 Even though the offense was a class C misdemeanor, it likely created various challenges in your life.
 Many people have trouble finding a place to live or employment.
 An arrest can ruin a person’s family and reputation.